vega/altair/doc/getting_started/installation.rst

 if available (see :ref:`installation-jupyterlab`).

 If using the notebook, Altair works best with notebook version 5.3 or newer.
-Note that using Altair in the notebook also requires the vega3_ package to be installed and configured.
+Note that using Altair in the notebook also requires the vega_ package to be installed and configured.

 To install the notebook and Altair with conda, run the following command::

-    $ conda install -c conda-forge altair vega_datasets notebook vega3
+    $ conda install -c conda-forge altair vega_datasets notebook vega

 To install the notebook and Altair with pip, run the following command::

-    $ pip install -U altair vega_datasets notebook vega3
+    $ pip install -U altair vega_datasets notebook vega

 Once the packages and extensions are installed, launch the notebook by running::